pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Graphs:

-* Do not have geometries
+* Do not have geometries.
-* Some graph theory problems requires graphs to have weights, called **cost** in pgRouting.
+* Some graph theory problems require graphs to have weights, called **cost** in pgRouting.

 In pgRouting there are several ways to represent a graph on the database: